To explore and use an API, simply:

 • Status (Active or Inactive)

-• Link to view a subscription
+• View link to view an API subscription details

 API subscription details page